 Clubs and Activities

-In addition to our athletics and arts programs, Duchesne Academy also offers a robust program of extracurricular clubs and activities with something for everyone.
-The available Upper School clubs and organizations include the following:
+In addition to our athletics and arts programs, Duchesne Academy also offers a robust program of clubs, activities, organizations with something for everyone.
+Upper School clubs and organizations include the following:

 The Campus Ministry program at Duchesne contains six aspects: Forming Community, Appropriating Faith, Forming Conscience, Educating for Peace and Justice, Personal Development, and Developing Leaders for the Future.
 Students participate in Campus Ministry through liturgies, retreats, prayer services, leading morning assembly prayer, service activities, and living out the Sacred Heart Goals and Criteria in each aspect of the program.

-The Committee for Uganda focuses on efforts to support organizations in Uganda.
+The Committee for Concert for Uganda focuses on efforts to support organizations in Uganda.

 Community Service Club